-In a cyberpunk vision of the future, man has developed the technology to create replicants - artificially created humanoids with short, fixed lifespans - which are illegal on Earth but are used in the off-world colonies.
-In Los Angeles, 2019, Deckard is a Blade Runner, a cop who specializes in terminating replicants.
+In a cyberpunk vision of the future, man has developed the technology to create replicants - humanoid androids with short, fixed lifespans - which are illegal on Earth, but are used in the off-world colonies.
+In Los Angeles, California, 2019, Deckard is a "blade runner", a cop who specializes in terminating replicants.
 He is forced to come out of retirement when four replicants escape from an off-world colony and come to Earth.

-Los Angeles, 2019: Rick Deckard of the LAPD's Blade Runner unit prowls the steel & micro-chip jungle of the 21st century for assumed humanoids known as 'replicants'.
-Replicants were declared illegal after a bloody mutiny on an Off-World Colony, and are to be terminated upon detection.
-Man's obsession with creating a being equal to himself has back-fired.
+Los Angeles, California, 2019: Rick Deckard (Harrison Ford) of the L.A.P.D.'s Blade Runner unit prowls the steel and microchip jungle of the twenty-first century for assumed humanoids known as "replicants".
+Replicants were declared illegal after a bloody mutiny on an off-world colony, and are to be terminated upon detection.
+Man's obsession with creating a being equal to himself has backfired.

 The opening title sets the story in Los Angeles in November, 2019.
 LA and the surrounding area have become heavily industrialized, crowded with people, and rain falls constantly.
 Apart from ground traffic, there are flying personal vehicles called 'spinners' soaring through the sky.